yotors/icog_eda/README.md

 ## How does EDA work?

 1. **Guessing**: The algorithm makes an initial guess about a potential solution.
-2. **Checking**: It evaluates the quality of this solution.
-Using a fitness function.
+2. **Checking**: It evaluates the quality of this solution using a fitness function.
-3. **Learning**: If the solution is good, it updates its knowledge to remember what worked well and .
+3. **Learning**: If the solution is good, it updates its knowledge to remember what worked well.
-4. **Trying Again**: The algorithm uses this information to generate a new generation which is assumed to be atleast equally perform with the previous generations.
+4. **Trying Again**: The algorithm uses this information to generate a new generation which is assumed to perform at least equally well as the previous generations.

 ## Types of EDAs

 ### 1. Univariate EDAs

 - **Definition**: Univariate EDAs focus on evaluating one variable (or component) at a time, treating each variable independently.
+Therefore, univariate EDAs rely only on univariate statistics, and multivariate distributions must be factorized as the product of (N) univariate probability distributions.

-- **Process**:
+- **Types of Univariate EDAs**:
-    - **Exploration**: These algorithms assess each variable independently to determine its contribution to the overall solution.
-One variable does not contribute to or affect any other.
+    - **Univariate Marginal Distribution Algorithm (UMDA)**: Generates the next population by calculating the mean of the selected individuals from the current population.
-    - **Fitness Evaluation**: The fitness of each variable is evaluated separately, without considering interactions with other variables.
+    - **Population-Based Incremental Learning (PBIL)**: Incorporates a learning rate to update the mean of the selected individuals, balancing exploration and exploitation.
-    - **Learning and Updating**: The algorithm updates its probabilistic model based on the fitness evaluations of individual variables, refining its understanding to improve future generations of solutions.
+    - **Compact Genetic Algorithm (CGA)**: Utilizes a probability vector to represent the population and updates it based on the performance of selected individuals, also considering the learning rate.

 - **Example**:
     - In the context of the Traveling Salesman Problem (TSP), a univariate EDA would evaluate the distance between individual cities one at a time, without considering the overall route.
 For example, it would assess the distance from iCog Lab to Mexico, then from Mexico to 4 Kilo, and so on, independently.
 The distance between iCog Lab and Mexico does not contribute to the distance between Mexico and 4 Kilo.